RentschlerTobias/test/README.md

 # AI Design Assistant Source Code
 ---
-This code contains an AI-based design assistant suitable for the [axial turbine](https://github.com/ihs-ustutt/axial_turbine_database/tree/main).
+This code contains an AI-based design assistant suitable for the [Axial Turbine](https://github.com/ihs-ustutt/axial_turbine_database/tree/main).
-Computational Fluid Dynamic (CFD) Simulation results are stored in tensors for clustering turbines based on flow field similarities.
+Computational Fluid Dynamic (CFD) simulation data is stored in tensors for clustering turbines based on flow field similarities.
 Clustering results are mapped by a multi-class prediction neural network to estimated flow field properties for new turbines without CFD.
 For a more detailed explanation see: